Skip to main content

 Explanatory Note 2

-Compare a Te Ao Haka performance and one other performance involves:
+Compare a Te Ao Haka performance and another performance involves:

-• choosing three elements and describing how they are expressed in each performance
+• identifying a range of elements and describing how they are expressed in each performance

 • identifying the similarities and differences in how the elements are expressed.

-Discuss a Te Ao Haka performance and one other performance involves:
+Discuss a Te Ao Haka performance and another performance involves:

 • explaining the similarities and differences in how the elements are expressed.

-Analyse a Te Ao Haka performance and one other performance involves:
+Analyse a Te Ao Haka performance and another performance involves:

-• discussing the impact of the similarities and differences on the performance.
+• evaluating the impact of the elements within each performance.

 Explanatory Note 3